hapax/hapax.github.io/assets/fractal-derivatives.md

 Derivatives are sometimes called *local linear approximations*.
 Let's unpack that.
-If $f(x)$ is a real function, then its derivative at $x_0$ is defined as the limit of the secant line:
+If $f(x)$ is a real function, then its derivative at $x_0$ is defined as the limit of the slope of the secant line:

 $$
 m = f'(x_0) = \lim_{h\to 0} \frac{f(x_0+h)-f(x_0)}{(x_0 + h)-x_0} =